AmyWorkspace/hxchen/_pages/about.md

   - /about.html
 ---

-I am currently a researcher in Theory Lab, 2012 Labs, Huawei Hong Kong Research Center since Oct.
+I am a researcher in Theory Lab, 2012 Labs, Huawei Hong Kong Research Center since Oct.
 2020.
 I received my Ph.D. degree in Computer Science and Engineering from the Hong Kong University of Science and Technology in Aug.
 2020, supervised by [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
 During my Ph.D. study, I worked on topics in the intersection of intelligent IoT sensing and security.
 I received my B.S. degree in Computer Science and Technology from Shanghai Jiaotong University in 2015.